geoffmunn/utility-scripts/README.md

  - **If you said yes - add an entire wallet:**
    - **Secret password (do not forget what this is)** A password to decrypt the seed value.
 For improved security, please make this a complex password.
     - **Do you want to generate a new wallet address?** Yes or no - if you say 'yes' then a new address and seed phrase will be displayed and used for this wallet.
+    - **Is this a Terra Classic address (T) or an Osmosis address (O)?** If this is a conventional Terra wallet then the address with start with 'terra'.
+If you want an Osmosis wallet, then it will start with 'osmo'.
-    - **Terra address**: Provide the address of the wallet here - it starts with 'terra'.
+    - **Terra address**: Provide the address of the wallet here - it starts with 'terra' or 'osmo'.
     - **Wallet seed**: Provide the secret seed phrase to generate the wallet here.
 This is the ONLY time you'll need to provide this - see the security section below.
     - Finished!